MaxerRed/RedsQuest-MyWS/README.md

 Open your browser and go to http://localhost:3000 to view the site.

 Contributions:
-I welcome contributions to make Reds.Quest better.
+I welcome contributions to improve my website and serve as a template for others use of the project as a website template.
 If you have ideas, bug fixes, or enhancements, feel free to open an issue or create a pull request.
 Let’s make this website awesome together!

 License:
 This project is open-source and available under the MIT License.